leeannehammond/seirf-phoenix-rising-hw/README.md

 ## Weekly homework cycle/due date

+You can expect 8-12 hours of homework each week.
+Each homework assignment should take no longer than 4 hours to complete and we typically have 2 (sometimes 3) homework assignments per week.

 Homework assigned on Tuesday, Wednesday, and Saturday is due the following Wednesday by start of class.

 ## HW Submission Procedure